DataAnalyticsEngineering/FANS/README.md

 ## Build from Source

-**Best for:** Developers, contributors, HPC users, or those needing custom builds.
+**Recommended for:** Developers, contributors, HPC users, or those needing custom builds.

 FANS requires the following dependencies: